J-Sanderson/100-days-of-code/log.md

 ### Day 78: August 30, 2017

 **Today's Progress**: Started my detour through the Net Ninja videos.
-Worked through event emitters, reading and writing files, creating/deleting directories.
+Worked through event emitters, reading and writing files, creating/deleting directories, creating a server.

 **Thoughts:** I'm liking this series so far.
 Very clear and easy to understand, feeling optomistic that by the end I'll know enough to be able to build the FCC challenges.